 Curt G. Joa’s engineering team started prototyping various design concepts on the Stratasys Fortus 900mcs in the research and development lab.
 Access to machines in-house allowed the team to rapidly prototype, test parts and bring this product to market faster.
 “Having FDM systems in-house is very convenient for our team.
 We can update CAD files, print out a new prototype and test it on the actual machine all in the same day,” said Tony Smith, Purchasing Manager at Curt G. Joa.

-The team continued making modifications and strengthening parts until they landed on an initial design and started moving into production with vacuum forming tools.
+3D Printing Services team continued making modifications and strengthening parts until they landed on an initial design and started moving into production with vacuum forming tools.
 The FDM systems in-house are primarily dedicated to prototyping and testing new designs.
 To customize vacuum forming tools for customers they needed a partner with a fleet of FDM machines who could rapidly deliver parts.
 The team turned to the manufacturing services provider Stratasys Direct Manufacturing which operates nearly 200 FDM machines.

 “We chose to work with Stratasys Direct Manufacturing because they have a strong background in the technology and have the capacity to produce our parts on demand,” said Smith.

 Stratasys Direct Manufacturing has produced end-use vacuum forming drums for Curt G. Joa throughout the last 3 years.
 With FDM services, Curt G. Joa produces a unique one-piece design which would be impossible through other manufacturing methods.
 The FDM ABS thermoplastic meets strength requirements, while the porous nature of the FDM layering process lends itself well to the vacuum forming component for additional airflow.